CubicLu/gh-pabau/apps/bridge-api/README.md

 1. docker-compose.yml for hasura
 2. Generate commands should list the files they overwrite
 3. Use hasura cli-migrations to launch hasura with our schema
-4. Each dev should have be able to remotly connect to his pod db db
+4. Each dev should have be able to remotly connect to his pod db
-5. Docker deployment bug
+5. Docker deployment bug related to `https://github.com/prisma/prisma/issues/5304`

 # Big ticket items

 1. Node clustering for expensive queries, the server should replicate itself and create a separate node server that runs non a new thread on complex analytics queries
 2. Proxy or dedicated communication with 2 separate instances of appolo client
-3. cicd bug related to `https://github.com/prisma/prisma/issues/5304` or a

 # Important

 1. `nexus-plugin-prisma`, `nexus` `prisma` should always be kept not be updated automatically via `package.json`
-2. `bridge.Dockerfile` should be kept at the same LTS version as the rest of the system
+2. `bridge.Dockerfile` should be kept at the same LTS node version as the rest of the system

 # Testing